josh231101/WeatherWebApp/Readme.md

 ## Features:fire:

-Write a city,country,capital, etc and using the button or enter you will have:<br>
+Write a city, country, capital, etc and using the button or enter you will have:<br>
 1. The city you wrote in the form
 2. The current weather in °C
-3. Super cool backgrounds accordings to the weather.
+3. Super cool backgrounds according to the weather.
-4. The background image also shows if its day or night in the image.
+4. If its night/day in the city the code gets rid of it and shows the day/night background.<br>
 <img src="/public/images/test.png"> <br>

 ## Tech Stack